Funeral stripper

 Funeral strippers are exotic dancers, usually young women, who sing and dance and remove clothes at a funeral or in a procession to a funeral as a way to celebrate the life of the deceased and to attract mourners.
 Funeral stripping originated and is most common in Taiwan but it is unknown how the tradition came to be.
 It spread to rural regions of mainland China but the Chinese government has attempted to end this practise, deeming it offensive and obscene.

 Background

 As a rite of passage, funerals around the world often have singing and dancing to mark the occasion, although the practice of stripping naked is rare.
 In Taiwan, one custom has been to hire professional entertainers to perform at funerals, such as a professional mourner, to assist a family with setting a proper mood, particularly when relatives were distant or had trouble attending the funeral.
 The practice of hiring funeral strippers may have grown out of this practice.
 According to BBC News, hiring professionals to assist with funerals is undergoing change.

-Historical records of women stripping at temple events dated back to the late 1800s.
+Historical records of women stripping at temple events date back to the late 1800s.